 And then came the HoneyNut Squash.
 While chatting with the “Squash Lady” at the St. Paul Farmer’s Market (seriously this lady knows and grows it all) about the squash cookbook I’m writing, she introduced me to this new hybrid butternut squash.
 Like a mini-me of the butternut, it usually only grows to be 4-5 inches long and weighs about a pound.
 As it grows, it’s skin color changes from chestnut to a rich burnt orange.
 Stunning.

-Into the kitchen I went, trimming and dicing the vegetables to be sauteed in a hot pan.
+As I snacked on the peppery pecans during my drive home, inspiration hit.
+Normally not a huge orange fan, its delicate presence in the mix got me thinking how it would brighten up a pan of sautéed brussels sprouts and squash, especially with a buttery glaze.
+Into the kitchen I went, trimming and dicing the vegetables to be sautéed in a hot pan.
 I mixed up the glaze of melted butter, Ames Farm Honey, orange zest and some more black pepper.
 Once the squash was caramelized and the brussels sprouts seared, I stirred in the pecan mix and coated it all in the bright, yet humble sauce.

-1 pound.brussels sprouts washed, trimmed and halved
+- 1 pound.brussels sprouts washed, trimmed and halved

-1 1/2 pounds butternut squash, peeled then diced into 1/2 in cubes (about 3 cups)
+- 1½ pounds butternut squash, peeled then diced into ½ in cubes (about 3 cups)

-2 T olive oil, divided
+- 2 tablespoons olive oil, divided

-1 cup Valdosta Pecan Mix (or 3/4 cup toasted pecans + 1/2 cup dried cranberries)
+- 1 cup Valdosta Pecan Mix (or ¾ cup toasted pecans + ½ cup dried cranberries)

-Mix together glaze and set aside before making vegetables:
+- Mix together glaze and set aside before making vegetables:

-2 T butter (or ghee), melted
+- 2 tablespoons butter (or ghee), melted

-2 T honey
+- 2 teaspoons honey

-3 T fresh squeezed orange juice
+- 3 tablespoons fresh squeezed orange juice

-1 T orange zest
+- 1 tablespoon orange zest

-2 t apple cider vinegar
+- 2 teaspoons apple cider vinegar

-In a large saute pan, heat 1 tablespoon olive oil over medium heat.
+- In a large saute pan, heat 1 tablespoon olive oil over medium heat.
 Swirl to coat pan, then add in squash.
-Stir the squash pieces so they are coated with oil and sprinkle with 1/4 teaspoon salt.
+Stir the squash pieces so they are coated with oil and sprinkle with ¼ teaspoon salt.
 Shake the pan so squash spreads out in an even layer and let cook, without stirring, so that they brown a bit on one side (several minutes).
 Stir and spread the pieces out again and let cook without stirring so more sides get browned.
 Let cook until the squash is soft, but holds it shape.
 (This will depend on the size you cut your squash so try one to test.)
 Once done, remove from heat and pour into a bowl.

-Heat the other tablespoon of oil over medium-high heat using the same pan.
-When it's very hot, place the brussels sprouts cut side down in the oil, sprinkling with 1/2 teaspoon salt.
+- Heat the other tablespoon of oil over medium-high heat using the same pan.
+When it's very hot, place the brussels sprouts cut side down in the oil, sprinkling with ½ teaspoon salt.
 Turn the heat to medium, and sear on one side until nicely browned, about three minutes.